justquick/django-activity-stream/docs/source/streams.rst

             if time is None:
                 time = datetime.now()
             return obj.actor_actions.filter(verb = verb, timestamp__lte = time)

+If you havent done so already, configure this manager to be your default ``Action`` manager by setting the :ref:`manager` setting.

 This defines a manager with one custom stream which filters for 'posted' actions by verb and timestamp.